Double Exposure - Choreographic Program

 Jon Clarke

 Jon is a performing artist with a background in circus and theatre.
 He specializes in roué cyr and adagio, using movement and dance to create presentations with a technical skill aspect.
-Years dancing Salon Tango drive an interest in exploring the nature of connection and interaction between people, through spontaneity and play.
+Years of dancing Salon Tango drive an interest in exploring the nature of connection and interaction between people, through spontaneity and play.

 Tahnee Cvirn

 Tahnee has been dancing since the age of 5, starting with classical ballet classes.
 “Ever since I started dancing my passion has grown, as I find new styles of dance and ways I can interpret movement.
 I'm currently a student at Darwin High, working with dance through my school subjects.
-I love working with a variety of teachers to help broaden my awareness of what dance brings to my self as a person.
+I love working with a variety of teachers to help broaden my awareness of what dance brings to myself as a person.
 I wish to continue my love for dance when I finish school and hopefully move on to large productions around the world.”

 Chandrika Munasinghe